-Tammy is an associate with the Bankruptcy & Restructuring group.
-Her practice focuses on chapter 11 business bankruptcy, reorganization and restructuring.
+Tammy focuses on chapter 11 business bankruptcy, recognizing and restructuring.

 She represents international, national and regional clients, including debtors, official and ad hoc committees, asset purchasers, debtor-in-possession (DIP) lenders, secured and unsecured creditors, petitioning creditors in involuntary bankruptcy filings, and other parties in interest.

 Tammy has been included in Best Lawyers: Ones to Watch for her work in Bankruptcy and creditor debtor rights/insolvency and reorganization law.

 Co-counsel representing workspace solutions company Knotel, Inc., in its cross-border chapter 11 cases pursuing a going concern sale of its assets.

 Counsel to True Health Group LLC.
 Steered medical testing firm through chapter 11 to court approval.

 Co-counsel to The Boston Herald, Inc. and its affiliates, which operated a historic newspaper based in Boston, Massachusetts, with their chapter 11 proceedings, including assisting in in successfully achieving the sale of the Debtors’ assets in a 363 bankruptcy sale, more than doubling the initial bid at a competitive auction.